*all rates current as of May 28, 2019

-When it comes to making purchases, using chequing accounts or a credit card are certainly great options for day-to-day banking.
-However, if you have some extra money left over (and wouldn’t mind earning some interest on it), high-interest savings accounts could be a good option for you.
+When it comes to making daily purchases, using chequing accounts or a credit card are certainly great options for day-to-day banking.
+However, if you have some extra money left over (and don’t mind earning some interest), high-interest savings accounts could be a good option for you.
+They’re a great vehicle for long-term and short-term savings goals, with many of the best high-interest savings accounts in Canada offering interest rates over 2% on deposits.

-Below, you’ll find the best high-interest savings accounts in Canada that are currently available.
-You can learn more about each account’s savings interest rate, the various benefits of each account, and compare the different rates available.
+Below, you’ll find the best high-interest savings accounts in Canada currently available.
+You can learn more about each savings account, their interest rates, and the various benefits of each account below.

 |Want to see how your savings account compares to the rest?||Compare Best Savings Accounts|